Difference Between a Juris Doctor (JD) and LLB

 Difference Between LLB and Juris Doctor

 New doors of opportunities have definitely opened up in the field of Law.
 From a computer forensics professional to an environmental specialist, you can work in many fields of your choice after studying Law.
 All you need is to choose the right legal course.
 But before taking any decision it is equally important to find answers to some questions like- which legal degree is suitable for you and what is its scope.
-To study Law in our country, candidates pursue three-year LLB course after graduation or five-year integrated LLB course after 10+2.
+To study Law in India, candidates pursue a three-year LLB course after graduation or a five-year integrated LLB course after 10+2.
 But in many countries like USA, Juris Doctor (JD) course is taught instead of LLB and its demand is increasing rapidly in many more countries.
 So, let us understand the difference between these two Law degrees in detail.

 LLB Degree and Integrated LLB Degree